bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 generalisation--specialisation relation and is equally grounded in and made possible by the static conception of types that detaches types from values.

-The implementation of polyvalent types in bruno distinguishes four classes of
-perspectives: a conceptual, a textual, a binary and an array perspective.
-A declared type may (in principle) have multiple of each of these as long as they do not conflict with each other.
+A type can have several generalisation types as long as these do not conflict with each other.
 This means the static properties that can be derived from the perspectives may not disagree with each other.

 To give an example: A `Point` type might be defined as:

 		data Coordinate :: Int
-		data Point :: (Coordinate x, Coordinate y)
+		data Point :: (x: Coordinate, y: Coordinate)

-#### Binary Perspectives
-In order to effect e.g. the memory layout (how the machine represents the conceptual types) binary perspectives are added (note the `:` parts):
+In order to effect e.g. the memory layout (how the machine represents the conceptual types) perspectives are added using `&` operator that has been chosen as logically all stated types have to be satisfied.

-		data Coordinate :: Int : Bit[32]
+		data Coordinate :: Int & Bit[32]
-		data Point :: (Coordinate x, Coordinate y)
+		data Point :: Word & (x: Coordinate, y: Coordinate)
-		            : (Coordinate\Coordinate)

-A `Coordinate` is not only an `Int` but also an array of `Bit`s.
-This implicitly limits the range to a 32-bit integer.
-Similarly a `Point` is also a 64-`Bit` wide value as both of its `Coordinate` are merged, what is indicated by the `\`.
-So instead of a tuple (that would be represented on behalf of the VM) the refined types explicitly demand a layout where a point is a single 64-bit integer with `x` stored in the upper 32 bits and `y` in the lower ones.
+`Coordinate` now is a 32-`Bit`s wide `Int`.
+The `Point` made a `Word`, what means the raw value is a _primitve_ with maximum of 64-`Bit`s.
+In case of `Point` these are split into `x` stored in the upper 32 bits and `y` in the lower ones.
-Both `Coordinate` and `Point` now have two types each that are not in conflict with each other but take a different perspective on the underlying value.
+Both `Coordinate` and `Point` now have two types each that aren't in conflict with each other but take a different perspectives on the underlying value.
+This can also lead to changes in the underlying raw values and thereby the other types a type is in principle compatible with.

+TODO describe \ instead of , => \ = do not align but directly connect data in memory.

+		data BCD :: Int{0..9} & Nibble & Bit[4]

+`BCD` encodes numbers from zero to nine using 4 `Bit`s, what is also called a `Nibble`.

+#### Use-Site Mixins
+Like a type can define multiple perspectives on declaration-site further perspectives can be added on a use-site what could also be seen as a _mixin_ defined on the use-site and therewith in a certain context.

+Assuming the `BCD` type had not been declared with the `Nibble` type,

+		data BCD :: Int{0..9} & Bit[4]

+but a library should be used that provides the `Nibble` type together with some utilities for it.

+		data Nibble :: Bit[4]

+`Nibble` can be mixed-in the `BCD` type for a particular module or library, by:

+		(`mixin BCD Nibble)

+With the implicit specialisation from `BCD` to `Nibble` any `BCD` value now can be used as if it had been declared as a `Nibble` from the beginning.

+### Type Supplements

-#### Textual Perspectives
+#### Textual Supplement
-To allow the use of `Point` literals (as suggested earlier) a textual perspective is added to the type definition (note the last `:` part).
+To allow the use of `Point` literals (as suggested earlier) a textual perspective is added to the type definition (note the last `&` part).

-		data Point :: (Coordinate x, Coordinate y)
-		            : (Coordinate\Coordinate)
-		            : (Coordinate ':' Coordinate)
+		data Point   :: (x: Coordinate, y: Coordinate) with "Point" :: (x: Digits ':'  y: Digits)

-A `Point` literal consists of the sequence `x`-`Coordinate`, `':'` and `y`-`Coordinate`.
+A `Point` literal consists of the sequence `x`-`Digits`, `':'` and `y`-`Digits`.
 Strikingly literals can be used in the definition of types ([shapes](#shapes) explain this soon).
 Nevertheless, now it is possible to write: